 We recommend having a bright light there to further draw them in.
 The best part about these traps is that it not only kills the Asian lady beetles, but it also catches the secretions so you can dispose of both at once.

-• YEAR ROUND PROTECTION: Catchmaster glue traps are safe, non-toxic and no-mess....
+- YEAR-ROUND PROTECTION: Catchmaster glue traps are low-toxicity and mess-free....

-• HOME & FAMILY SAFE: Designed to help you keep your family protected and safe...
+- HOME & FAMILY SAFE: Designed to help keep your family safe from unwanted pests...

 #5 – Soapy Water